ShemaHakidu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chown :school hello: changes the group owner to school for the file hello chown -R vincent:staff .: Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory. chown -h vincent:staff_hello:changes owner and group for symbolinc file _hello
+chown :school hello: changes the group owner to school for the file hello chown -R vincent:staff .: Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory. chown -h vincent:staff_hello:changes owner and group for symbolinc file _hello chown --from=guillaume betty hello: that changes the owner of the file hello to betty only if it is owned by the user guillaume